-- 5. Defendant IBM is using Plaintiff's patented Web applications on a Web browser.
-Plaintiff's patented technology has created the millennial generation and transformed the way we live, work and play and is mission critical to how the Defendant conducts its business and operations today on the Web. - 6.
+- 8. Defendants IBM, SAP and JPMorgan are using Plaintiff's patented Web applications on a Web browser.
+Plaintiff's patented technology has created the millennial generation and transformed the way we live, work and play and is mission critical to how IBM, SAP and JPMorgan conduct their business and operations today on the Web. - 9.
 Plaintiff is ignorant of the true names and capacities of the Defendants sued herein as DOES 1 through 100, inclusive, and therefore sue these Defendants by such fictitious names.
 Plaintiff will amend this Complaint to allege the true names and capacities of DOES 1 through 100, inclusive, when Plaintiff ascertains the identity of such Defendants.
 Plaintiff is informed and believes, and thereon alleges, that each of these Defendants is responsible in some manner for the acts and omissions which damaged Plaintiff, and that Plaintiff's damages as alleged herein were proximately caused by their actions or omissions.